Shining Smite

 - Casting Time

-- Bonus action, which you take immediately after hitting a creature with a melee weapon or an unarmed strike
+- Bonus action, which you take immediately after hitting a creature with a Melee weapon or an Unarmed Strike

 - Range